 - Be based on plant material from the comparative tests and trials conducted in Canada.
 These could be in the form of actual plants or plant material, a drawing or herbarium specimen of the variety.
 A photograph of results from biomolecular techniques may be accepted when differences in morphological characteristics are not easily visible.

 - Have the candidate and reference variety(ies) clearly labeled.
 The candidate variety should be labeled with the proposed denomination.
 The reference variety(ies) should be labeled with the name by which they were protected (if such is the case) or by the name by which they are known (commercial name).

 - Where suitable, be taken indoors against a grey-neutral background.
 Photographs taken outdoors should be taken on an overcast day or in light shade, not in full sun.

-- Be submitted in print format and also in jpeg format, if available.
+- Be submitted in jpeg format.
 The jpeg files can either be submitted on a disc or as an attachment to an E-mail addressed to the PBRO.
-As much as possible, submit each jpeg file in a 4 x 6 inches (10.15 x 15.24 cm) format.
+As much as possible, submit each jpeg file in a 4 × 6 inches (10.15 × 15.24 cm) format.